Chih-Jen Lin

 Chih-Jen Lin (林智仁 (Lín Zhìrén)) is Distinguished Professor of Computer Science at National Taiwan University, and a leading researcher in machine learning, optimization, and data mining.
 He is best known for the open-source library LIBSVM, an implementation of support vector machines.

 Biography

-Chih-Jen Lin received his B.Sc.
-(1993) in Mathematics at National Taiwan University, and M.SE (1996) and Ph.D.
-(1998) in Operations at University of Michigan.
+Chih-Jen Lin received his B.S.
+(1993) in mathematics at National Taiwan University, and M.S.E.
+(1996) and Ph.D.
+(1998) in computer science at the University of Michigan.